-Quick take: Plan for a Rainy Day
+Quick Take: Plan for a Rainy Day

 Earn a Great Rate on Your Emergency Fund at Ally Bank

-Once sufficient money has been funneled into an emergency fund, you might consider some longer-term strategies for savings.
-Ally Bank offers Certificates of Deposit (CDs) with rates that are consistently among the most competitive in the country.
-You can open and fund our CDs with any amount and your deposits are insured by the FDIC up to the maximum allowed by law.
+Once you are comfortable with your emergency fund, you might want to consider some longer-term strategies for savings.
+Ally Bank offers a wide range of CDs with rates that are consistently among the most competitive in the country.
+You can open and fund any of our CDs with any amount and your deposits are insured by the FDIC up to the maximum allowed by law.
 Learn more by visiting Allybank.com or call live, 24/7 customer care at 877-247-ALLY (2559) today.